McAllen Construction Pre-Treatment Services

 Your Warranty Probably Requires It: Most comprehensive termite warranties start with pre-treatment documentation.
 Without it, you either can’t get coverage or you’re limited to basic plans that don’t offer much protection.

-Some Lenders Require It: If you’re using FHA or VA financing in a termite-prone area (which we absolutely are), pre-treatment documentation might be required.
+Some Lenders Require It: If you’re using FHA or VA financing in a termite-prone area — which we absolutely are — pre-treatment documentation may be required.
 Even if it’s not mandatory for your loan, it’s smart protection for your investment.

 How Construction Pre-Treatment Actually Works